JuliaDiff/ChainRules.jl/README.md

 The Core logic of ChainRules is implemented in [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl).
 If adding ChainRules support to your package (defining `rrule`s or `ffules` you only need to depend on that very light-weight package.
-This repo: ChainRules.jl is what people actually use, it reexports all the ChainRules functionality, and has all the rules for the julia standard library.
+This repository contains ChainRules.jl, which is what people actually use directly.
+ChainRules reexports all the ChainRulesCore functionality, and has all the rules for the Julia standard library. and has all the rules for the julia standard library.